huwainayasmin/THMLianYu/README.md

 ```bash
 https://gchq.github.io/CyberChef/
 ```
-Use Code58 to decrypt the token and get '!#th3h00d' which is the FTP password
+Use Code58 to decrypt the token and get '!#th3h00d' which is the FTP password.
 <img width="1919" height="871" alt="image" src="https://github.com/user-attachments/assets/5444c5fd-2a75-4353-82f0-25bb97513607" />

 > [!NOTE]
-> From this point on, the IP address has changed because I used a vpn in my Kali Linux instead of the AttackBox in TryHackMe
+> From this point on, the IP address has changed because I used a vpn in my Kali Linux instead of the AttackBox in TryHackMe.

 ## Step 5: FTP Access
-Log in through ftp using the username and password found earlier
+Log in through ftp using the username and password found earlier.
 ```bash
 ftp 10.48.137.168
 ```